Andreas-Sjogren-Furst/ML-OPS-Healthy-vs-Rotten/reports/README.md

 To address this requirement, we have included a single image from our GCP Artifact Registry:

 myRegistry.png: This image provides a detailed view of our GCP Artifact Registry, showing the Docker images stored for our project.
 It includes the names and tags of the images used for tasks such as data preprocessing, model deployment, and training.
 This image illustrates how we managed and organized our Docker images within the GCP Artifact Registry to ensure efficient and consistent deployment throughout the project.
+The image is stored under [this figure](figures/myRegistry.png).
 ---

 ### Question 21